A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Discretization maps

 \begin{example} If $(M, g)$ is a Riemannian manifold, then the exponential map $\hbox{exp}^g: U\subset TM\rightarrow M$ is a typical example of retraction map: $ \hbox{exp}^g_x(v_x)=\gamma_{v_x}(1), $ where $\gamma_{v_x}$ is the unique Riemannian geodesic satisfying $\gamma_{v_x}(0)=x$ and $\gamma'_{v_x}(0)=v_x$~\citep{doCarmo}. \end{example}

-We are more interested in the discretization of the manifold where the dynamics takes place than in the discretization of the variational principle~\citep{MW_Acta}.
-Having that in mind, in \citep{21MBLDMdD} retraction maps have been used to define discretization maps $R_d\colon U \subset TM \rightarrow M\times M$, where $U$ is an open neighbourhood of the zero section of $TM$,
+We are more interested in the discretization of the manifold where the dynamics takes place than in the discretization of the variational principle as developed in~\citep{MW_Acta}.
+Having that in mind, in \citep {21MBLDMdD} retraction maps have been used to define discretization maps $R_d\colon U \subset TM \rightarrow M\times M$, where $U$ is an open neighbourhood of the zero section of $TM$,

 Discretization maps satisfy the following properties: \begin{enumerate} \item $R_d(0_x)=(x,x)$, for all $x\in M$. \item $T_{0_x}R^2_x-T_{0_x}R^1_x={\rm Id}_{T_xM} \colon T_{0_x}T_xM\simeq T_xM \rightarrow T_xM$ is equal to the identity map on $T_xM$ for any $x$ in $M$. \end{enumerate} Thus, the discretization map $R_d$ is a local diffeomorphism.